joejknowles/CV/README.md

 #### Pair programming (including remote pair programming)

 I completed the Makers Academy course remotely so I learned by pair programming over videocalls (specifically google hangouts, which I suppose I'm an expert in now).
 This required that I demonstrate outstanding communication skills to clearly convey programming specifics as well as more abstract software concepts.
 Despite obvious obstacles we still finished all the same projects as the people completing the course at the London HQ, including an extra group project in our free week.

+###Technologies Summary - learned a variety, now focussed on ...

+#### Ruby

+I spent 16 weeks with Makers Academy developing exceptional programming capabilities with a strong focus on TDD and OOP.
+I mastered core ruby skills, following best practices while applying Sandy Metz's Object Oriented Programming guidelines, to complete several projects on the course.
+Then applied these skills to web development by quickly adapting to different frameworks (Rails and Sinatra) to create multiple unique web-applications.

+#### Git

+Git has become an essential part of my programming toolkit and I have relied on many of its features to be extremely productive.
+We have used it to its full potential including best practice use of branches (as taught by a github employee) to simultaneously deliver separate features and to deploy to separate servers automatically on heroku.
+It has allowed multiple pairs of us to program on the same project at computers literally thousands of miles apart.

+- Every project has been version controlled using git.
+Github used to back up
+- projects and for collaboration.

 #### Javascript